HeyITGuyFixIt/Beta-Batch-Prompt/README.md

    5. To change the starting echo to either ECHO ON or ECHO OFF, go to the line that begins with "@SET "ECHOTOGGLE" and change the value to either TRUE or FALSE, TRUE being for ECHO ON and FALSE being for ECHO OFF.
    6. To change the starting directory, go to the line that begins with "@SET "CDDIR" and change the value to whatever directory you wish to begin in.
    7. Be sure to save it when you are done.
+4. Debug Mode
+   1. Debug mode is used to test bugs in BBP.
+You can use it by opening "debug.bat" or by typing `debug` in BBP.